The Sum of All Fears: Plot

 Thinking that his work on the bomb is complete, the Palestinians kill Fromm.
 However, Fromm had not yet told them that the tritium for the booster still needed to be filtered before use, to eliminate accumulated helium-3.
 The Palestinians assemble the bomb for use, but when detonated, the impure booster material causes only a low yield fizzle to occur.
 Even with low yield, the bomb still destroys the Super Bowl venue, killing nearly everyone there including the Secretary of Defense, the Secretary of State, and the commander of NORAD.
 With the corresponding attacks in Berlin, the United States briefly assumes DEFCON-1 status as Fowler and Elliott prepare for a nuclear war.
 The crisis is averted by Ryan, who learns the domestic origin of the bomb's plutonium, gains access to the hotline, and convinces the Soviet President to stand down his country's military.

-When the terrorists are captured and interrogated by Clark in Mexico City, they implicate the Iranian ayatollah in the attack.
+When the terrorists are captured and interrogated by Clark in Mexico City, they implicate the Iranian Ayatollah in the attack.
 President Fowler orders the Ayatollah's residence in the holy city of Qom to be destroyed by a nuclear strike.
 Ryan averts the attack by enforcing the two-man rule.
 The terrorists are delivered to the FBI field office in Buzzard Point, where Ryan questions them.
 During questioning, Ryan falsely asserts that Qom was destroyed, tricking Qati into revealing that Iran was not involved, and that their deceit was meant to discredit the United States; thus destroying the peace process and allowing the campaign against Israel to continue.
-Elliot is hospitalized after suffering a nervous breakdown, while Fowler leaves office and is succeeded by his Vice President, Roger Durling (it is implied that Fowler was removed from office through the Twenty-Fifth Amendment to the Constitution, but a later novel clarifies that Fowler resigned in disgrace, while Elliott was forcibly removed).
+Elliot is sedated after suffering a nervous breakdown, while Fowler resigns office and is succeeded by his Vice President, Roger Durling.

 The terrorists are executed by beheading in Riyadh by the commander of the Saudi Arabian special forces using an ancient sword owned by the Saudi royal family.
 Later, the sword is presented to Ryan as a gift.
 In the sequels, the gift (combined with his origins as a Marine) inspires Ryan's Secret Service codename of "Swordsman."